ugmurthy/logger/README.md

 ```

+You can change default logfile names by using following `env` variables to point to an alternate logfile names

 ```
 WINSTON_LOGS
 WINSTON_ERROR_LOGS
 ```
-for advances configurations, refer to the [Winston documentation](https://github.com/winstonjs/winston)
+for advanced configurations, refer to the [Winston documentation](https://github.com/winstonjs/winston)